Mountaineering 101: How to Get Started

 Take a mountaineering class or hire a guide service:

-If you are not already a part of a supportive community that can take you under their wings and show you the ropes, you can learn essential skills and get more comfortable on a mountain, by taking a class or hiring a guide service who will teach you the skills you need before leading you up the mountain.
+If you are not already a part of a supportive community that can take you under their wings and show you the ropes, you can learn essential skills and get more comfortable on a mountain by taking a class or hiring a guide service that will teach you the skills you need before leading you up the mountain.
 You’ll learn skills such as how to use an ice axe, how to rope up together, and how to perform a crevasse rescue.

 Physical and Mental Training:

 First off, you need to be in shape.
 You don’t need to be an Olympian, but having a few of the harder hikes (or the willingness to train for them) need to be under your belt.
 Even the easiest of the mountains to summit still takes endurance and stamina.